econnet/econ/motivation.rst

 because one needs to write things down anyway, there is no extra effort in sharing, and therefore no need for all the useless effort going into agreeing on a price.

+Open information refers to information on a product/project: technical details

+- to allow contribution/collaboration
+- to allow adaptations
+- to avoid extra communication effort to discover the information

+Open information does not refer to information private to an organizational encapsulation (including personal).

 .. _`pcomplexsystems`: